All LPS schools will continue a fully remote learning model until January.More Information...

-District reading results at all grades scored at or above 80 percent proficient and advanced in reading for the scond year in a row, some by as much as 15 percentage points above the state average.
+District reading results at all grades scored at or above 80 percent proficient and advanced in reading for the second year in a row, some by as much as 15 percentage points above the state average.
 District writing scores improved in six of the eight grade levels tested.
 Math scores are the highest ever in some grade levels.
-Science scores continue to be high and are as much as 18 percentage points higher that the state.
+Science scores continue to be high and are as much as 18 percentage points higher than the state.
 A focus on Tier One instruction results in impressive gains in the subgroup, Students with Disabilities.
 This group experienced gains in 24 of the 27 areas tested.

-LPS is “Accredited with Distinction” - the Colorado Department of Education's highest academic accredidation rating.
+LPS is “Accredited with Distinction” - the Colorado Department of Education's highest academic accreditation rating.
 Only 10 percent of Colorado’s school districts earn this distinction.
 LPS is the only Denver Metro Area district to receive this rating for seven years in a row.

 The Colorado Department of Education collects and reports student achievement data for all public schools in Colorado.
 Learn more about standardized test scores for LPS.

-District Results for LPS Assessments - View District results for MAP, ACT, and SAT
+District Results for LPS Assessments - View District results for iReady, MAP, ACT, and SAT

-District Results for State Assessments - View District results for CSAP/TCAP, CSAP-A/CoAlt, CELA/ACCESS, School Performance Frameworks (SPFs)
+District Results for State Assessments - View District results for CMAS, CoAlt, ACCESS, School Performance Frameworks (SPFs)